DarkKing59/Wox/README.md

-# Wox
-Theme for Wox "Deep Ocean"
+# Theme for Wox "Deep Ocean"